 Excessive carbohydrate consumption causes insulin resistance and diabetes.
-However, low vitamin D may make it harder for your body to handle carbs, making it more likely you’ll develop carbohydrate intolerance.
+Low vitamin D makes it harder for your body to handle carbs, making it more likely you’ll develop carbohydrate intolerance.

 Vitamin D reduces the buildup of cholesterol in macrophages, white blood cells that attempt to repair damaged heart tissue.
 Without sufficient D, the macrophages turn into foam cells, laying down fatty deposits and causing atherosclerosis.

-Interestingly, some statins have been shown to increase vitamin D levels, which could be one of the ways statins improve patient outcomes in the small percentage of people who seem to benefit from statins.
+Interestingly, some statins increase vitamin D levels, which could be one way statins improve patient outcomes.
 I’m not saying statins are appropriate for everyone, by the way.

 Calcium has been the poster child for bone health for decades.
 Yet, without sufficient magnesium and vitamins K and D, taking tons of calcium is pointless.
 In fact, excessive calcium supplementation without magnesium, D, and K could lead to significant health problems.